Xu-Duan/Xu-Duan.github.io/_pages/about.md

 [Resume](http://Xu-Duan.github.io/files/Resume.pdf)

-I am current a first-year master student majoring in Mechanical Engineering at The University of Texas at Austin.
+I am current a first-year master student majoring in Mechanical Engineering with focus on Dynamic System and Control at The University of Texas at Austin.

-I am interested in FEM, software engineering, control and scientific computing.
+I am interested in FEM, control, and fluid dynamics.

 ---